Alejogb1/job-board/blog-data/why-does-accuracy-decrease-when-switching-to-the-cifar-dataset.md

 Third, and this is often overlooked, is the effect of data augmentation.
 MNIST usually doesn’t benefit as much from strong augmentation due to its simplicity.
 Applying the same simple rotations, flips, and translations that *might* help for MNIST, are often insufficient when dealing with colour and complexity found in CIFAR.
 In my experience, the proper data augmentation strategy is incredibly crucial for CIFAR.
 Without a robust approach, you’re essentially training your model on only a subset of the potential variance within the data, leaving a lot of learning opportunities on the table.
 We need to be doing things like colour jitter, random cropping, and possibly even more advanced techniques, which may seem redundant on something simple like the MNIST digits.

-Okay, let’s dive into some code examples.
+, let’s dive into some code examples.
 I'll use Python with PyTorch for these, because it’s what I find most straightforward for demonstration:

 **Example 1: Simple CNN (Demonstrating the problem)**